On this page

 Writeups

 Writeups are a detailed technical document describing the process of solving a particular challenge, exploit, or security problem in the corporate and academic world.
-Writeups are typically created after solving CTF challenges, building labs, or as lessons learned from real-world security incidents.
+Writeups are typically created after solving CTF challenges, building labs, or even as lessons learned from real-world incidents.
 They serve as an educational resource, helping the community to understand the steps, tools, and thought processes involved in identifying and addressing vulnerabilities or solving complex technical problems.